Ahmed-coder143/Python/README.md

 **Extract-digits.py**
 This Python program prompts the user to enter a number, then converts each digit of the number into a list of integers using a list comprehension.
 The resulting list is printed as individual values.

+**Simple-interest.py**
+This Python program takes user input for principal amount (P), time duration (T), and rate of interest (R).
+It then calculates the Simple Interest (SI) using the formula SI = (P * T * R) / 100 and prints the result.
+The input is obtained as space-separated values and assigned to the respective variables using the map function.